What Should I Eat If I Have Type 2 Diabetes?

-From the first moment when you get the diagnosis of type 2 diabetes all can be overwhelming and daunting.
+From the first moment when getting the diagnosis of type 2 diabetes all can be overwhelming and daunting.

-Likely you will need to face an endless list of tasks such as eating a balanced and healthy diet, medical appointments, being more active, taking medication and quit smoking.
+Likely we will need to face an endless list of tasks such as eating a balanced and healthy diet, medical appointments, being more active, taking medication and quit smoking.

-And the first question that comes to your mind is ‘What can I eat?’.
-At first for sure you are confused and not know much, but do not panic that is normal.
-After you deal with the diagnoses, you need to learn more about your type of diabetes.
+And the first question that comes to our mind is ‘What can I eat?’.
+At first for sure we are confused and not know much, but do not panic that is normal.
+After we deal with the diagnoses, we need to learn more about the type of diabetes.

 Why?
-Because there are are some basic things you need to know.
-Also, you need to be aware of the fact that there are many myths about food and diabetes.
+Because there are are some basic things we need to know.
+Also, we need to be aware of the fact that there are many myths about food and diabetes.

-If you are one of the many that just got their diagnoses, stay calm and learn here everything you need to know about diabetes and eating.
+If someone is one of the many that just got their diagnoses, stay calm and learn here everything about diabetes and eating.

-Here we will give you the answer.
-The answer might surprise you because it is quite simple, you can eat everything.
-You are probably surprised, but yes all types of foods are good to eat for people that have diabetes type 2.
+Here we will give the answer.
+The answer might surprise you because it is quite simple, we can eat everything.
+We are probably all surprised, but yes all types of foods are good to eat for people that have diabetes type 2.

 A lot of people that have type 2 diabetes make certain changes in their usual diet to achieve:

-According to evidence, your diet can affect on all things above mentioned.
+According to evidence, our diet can affect all things above mentioned.
 You can consult a registered dietitian for advice and special eating plan that will be tailored according to your needs.

 Avoid fruit juices and sugary drinks.
-They are responsible for the rise of your blood glucose levels, in fact, they can put them high very quickly and also in the long term you can gain weight.
+They are responsible for the rise of blood glucose levels, in fact, they can put them high very quickly and also in the long term people can gain weight.

-Instead of the sugary and fruit drinks, you can drink diet soft drinks and water.
-In your diet, you can include tea or coffee.
+Instead of the sugary and fruit drinks, we can drink diet soft drinks and water.
+In our diet, we can include tea or coffee.
 Drink regular coffee, avoid those with cream.

-In addition, you need to avoid foods that are labeled ‘suitable for diabetics’ and ‘diabetic.’
-These foods can affect the blood glucose levels since they have similar amounts of fat and calories.
+In addition, avoid foods that are labeled ‘suitable for diabetics’ and ‘diabetic.’
+These foods can affect blood glucose levels since they have similar amounts of fat and calories.

 Moreover, they have a laxative effect and are more expensive.
-The safe thing to do is to stick to the usual foods you had.
-For an occasional treat, simply opt for your usual and normal treat, but watch your portions.
+The safe thing to do is to stick to the usual foods we had.
+For an occasional treat, simply opt for a usual and normal treat, but watch the portions.

-We already know that having diabetes not necessarily mean that you need to quit your usual and favorite foods, however, it is vital that you make healthier choices on a regular basis.
+We already know that having diabetes not necessarily mean that we need to quit our usual and favorite foods, however, it is vital that we make healthier choices on a regular basis.

 Here are some suggestions for the 3 main and important meals of the day.

-Once you take a closer look at all ideas, you will notice that they are not very different from what you already consume.
-Also, you will be aware that your favorite meals and recipes can be easily adapted to be healthier without a huge difference in taste.
+Once we take a closer look at all ideas, we will notice that they are not very different from what we already consume.
+Also, we will be aware that our favorite meals and recipes can be easily adapted to be healthier without a huge difference in taste.

 Such easy changes are:

-Usually, you do not need snacks between meals unless you take medications for your type of diabetes.
-In case you treat diabetes with particular medication, there is a risk of low blood glucose, i.e. hypos, and you might need to snack.
+Usually, people do not need snacks between meals unless they take medications for their type of diabetes.
+In case they treat diabetes with a particular medication, there is a risk of low blood glucose, i.e. hypos, and they might need to snack.

-Consult your doctor, if because of the medications you need to snack on a regular basis in order to prevent hypos.
-You should know that regular snacks will make things difficult for you when it comes to diabetes management and maintaining a healthy weight.
+Consult your doctor in order to prevent hypos.
+Regular snacks will make things difficult when it comes to diabetes management and maintaining a healthy weight.

-According to a recent study, it is good to keep a food diary if you want to lose weight.
+According to a recent study, it is good to keep a food diary to lose weight.
 People that kept a food diary actually lost twice as much weight in comparison to those people who did not have a food diary.

 This might seem a little silly, but it actually works.
 How?
-Well, a written record can help you find out which are your problem areas, for example, your morning latte or maybe your evening snack.
+Well, a written record can help people find out which are their problem areas, for example, their morning latte or maybe their evening snack.

-These are the actual places where you might be getting more calories than you are aware.
-In addition, it helps to increase your awareness of how much you consume and in that way you can reduce on mindless snacking.
+These are the actual places where they might be getting more calories than they are aware of.
+In addition, it helps to increase their awareness of how much they consume and in that way they can reduce mindless snacking.

-A balanced and healthy diet means that you need to consume plenty of vegetables and fruits and eat regular meals.
-Also, you need to eat less salt, sugar, and saturated fat.
+A balanced and healthy diet means that we need to consume plenty of vegetables and fruits and eat regular meals.
+Also, we need to eat less salt, sugar, and saturated fat.

-Maintaining and following a balanced and healthy diet can aid control the blood sugar, blood pressure, and blood fats and will help you to have a healthy weight.
+Maintaining and following a balanced and healthy diet can aid control the blood sugar, blood pressure, and blood fats and will help us to have a healthy weight.

-With this, you will reduce the risk of diabetes complications such as stroke and heart disease.
+With this, we will reduce the risk of diabetes complications such as stroke and heart disease.
 Reduce portions to manage the glucose levels.
-The biggest effect on the blood sugar levels can have the number of carbs you consume.
+The biggest effect on the blood sugar levels can have the number of carbs we consume.

 It is essential to make better choices when it comes to carbs like dairy foods, vegetables, whole grains, pulses, and fruits.
-In case you have some extra pounds, you should consider reducing your portions sizes, and with that, you will lose weight.
+In case we have some extra pounds, we should consider reducing our portions sizes, and with that, we will lose weight.

-Losing weight can help you to better manage the cholesterol level, blood glucose and also blood pressure.
-Make realistic and gradual changes, and in that way, you have a greater chance of success.
+Losing weight can help us to better manage the cholesterol level, blood glucose and also blood pressure.
+Make realistic and gradual changes, and in that way, we have a greater chance of success.

 Get all the necessary tools to achieve that – right information from structured education, the backing of your friends and family, and support from a registered dietitian.